 However, not everything about social media is beneficial to your life.
 Far from it.
 Social media platforms are designed to be addictive.
-It is in the interest of social media company to keep you as engaged as possible.
+It is in the interest of social media companies to keep you as engaged as possible.
 And this is how social media may take away a significant proportion of your time – a time that you could have spent enhancing your skills or enriching your life in other ways.

 But being addictive is only one part of the problem.
 It’s not the only feature of social media that is detrimental to your life goals and the quality of life in general.
 And both the addictive qualities of social media and other negative aspects of it are the subjects that we are going to talk about today.